Karimroshdy22/Hospital-System-Network-Design/README.md

 | Network Configuration Document           | `Network Configuration Lv.pdf`                    | [https://drive.google.com/file/d/1yGjWY03JOwjCOVvIXr1Bo_IbJ0-mR2QL/view?usp=sharing]                            |
 ---

-### How to Upload Files
-1. Click on the “Upload” button in your GitHub repository.
-2. Select the relevant file from your local machine.
-3. Add a commit message describing the file (e.g., "Add network design document").
-4. Commit the changes to the main branch (or the branch you are working on).

----

 ### Contact
 For questions or further information, please contact:
 - **Karim Roshdy**